karishmakumar/manual-testing-portfolio/README.md

 ---

-Feel free to explore each folder for detailed test cases, bug reports, and examples of my manual testing skills.
+Please feel free to explore each folder for detailed test cases, bug reports, and examples of my manual testing skills.